I Promised Myself: Music video

 Music video for "I Promised Myself" was directed in Málaga by Alex Herron.
 Music video was released by Hard2Beat Records on 15 October 2009.
 Anders Anderson was assistant director and Maz Makhani was camera operator.
 On 19 November, the Pete Hammond Remix was released.

-In the music video, Basshunter goes through all the trouble of finding Aylar Lie after receiving an unseen call from a friend telling him that they have found her and that he needs to get to the hospital.
-Whilst in the taxi to the hospital he looks out the window and then down at his phone in his hands that shows pictures of Aylar Lie and then recalls memories of them together, including those from "Angel in the Night" and "I Miss You"; Even playing the Wii game Wii Sports.
+In the music video, Basshunter goes through all the trouble of finding Aylar Lie after receiving a voicemail from a friend telling him that he needs to get to the hospital.
+Whilst in the taxi to the hospital he looks out the window and then down at his phone in his hands that shows pictures of Aylar Lie and then recalls memories of them together.
 The taxi then gets stuck in traffic so Basshunter starts walking to the hospital.
-He then arrives at the hospital and asks where he can find Aylar and goes in search for her whilst remembering the last night he saw her in the "Every Morning" music video.
-He finds the room, opens the door but then finds her with her ex-boyfriend, Lucas, from the music videos "All I Ever Wanted" and "Now You're Gone".
-This video has left yet another cliffhanger in the story of Basshunter and his quest of getting the girl he wants forever.
+He then arrives at the hospital and asks where he can find Aylar and goes in search for her whilst remembering the last night he saw her.
+He finds the room, opens the door but then finds her with her ex-boyfriend, Lucas, from previous music videos.